Les liens étroits entre douleurs neuropathiques et stress

 Neuropathic pain can be perceived in different ways.
 Abnormal, non-painful sensations may occur, such as tingling or numbness.
 These sensations correspond to a form of paresthesia or dysesthesia.

-Can stress be called pain?
+Can stress be classified as pain?

 Stress is a phenomenon that results in an emotional and physical reaction that allows the body to react quickly to a disturbance in the environment.